uber/NullAway/README.md

 apply plugin: 'let.ltgt.apt'
 ```

 In `dependencies`, the `apt` line loads NullAway, and the `compileOnly` line loads a [JSR 305](https://jcp.org/en/jsr/detail?id=305) library which provides a suitable `@Nullable` annotation (`javax.annotation.Nullable`).
 NullAway allows for any `@Nullable` annotation to be used, so, e.g., `@Nullable` from the Android Support Library or JetBrains annotations is also fine.
-The `errorprone` line ensures that the minimum compatible version of Error Prone is used.
+The `errorprone` line ensures that a compatible version of Error Prone is used.

 Finally, in the `tasks.withType(JavaCompile)` section, we pass some configuration options to NullAway as compiler arguments.
 The first argument `-Xep:NullAway:ERROR` is a standard Error Prone argument that sets NullAway issues to the error level; by default NullAway emits warnings.
 The second argument, `-XepOpt:NullAway:AnnotatedPackages=com.uber`, tells NullAway that source code in packages under the `com.uber` namespace should be checked for null dereferences and proper usage of `@Nullable` annotations, and that class files in these packages should be assumed to have correct usage of `@Nullable` (see [the docs](https://github.com/uber/NullAway/wiki/Configuration) for more detail).
 NullAway requires at least the `AnnotatedPackages` configuration argument to run, in order to distinguish between annotated and unannotated code.
 See [the configuration docs](https://github.com/uber/NullAway/wiki/Configuration) for other useful configuration options.